-Chiricahua leopard frog (CLF; Lithobates chiricahuensis)
+Chiricahua leopard frog (Lithobates chiricahuensis)

 Ladder Ranch, NM

 New Mexico Department of Game & Fish

 Dr. Jamie Voyles (UNR)

 Range-wide decline of CLF is due to a suite of factors, including disease, invasive species, habitat degradation and loss, and increased severity/ duration of drought.

 - Listed as threatened under ESA in 2002

 - Listed as a Species of Greatest Conservation Concern in New Mexico

 We aim to work in partnership with the CLF Recovery Team to achieve range-wide recovery that results in the delisting of the species from the ESA.

 Population Objective – Over the next 10 years, we will ensure CLF occupancy of at least 70% of suitable lentic habitats in at least two major drainages on the Ladder Ranch to maintain a minimum of two CLF populations (comprised of >1 subpopulations) on the Ladder Ranch.
 At least one subpopulation in each drainage will exhibit a geometric mean growth rate over a five-year period of λ ≥1.0.